Posted on

 A coarse 3-square file was used to cut a V-shaped groove along the length of the crack, widening the gap in both the top of the metalwork and underneath.
 This increased the available surface area to which Industrial Metal could bond.
 The V-grooves were then degreased to remove contamination.

-Part A and part B of Industrial Metal were mixed in the instructed ratio.
+Part A and Part B of Industrial Metal were mixed in the instructed ratio.
 A spatula was used to force the paste into the crack, completely filling both V-grooves.
 The paste was also overlapped by 20mm either side of the crack to ensure full adhesion.

 Crack in 466 International timing cover undergoes repair using Industrial Metal Epoxy Paste